-The Doctoral Program Climate Change and Biodiversity (CCB) is training doctoral students as experts to understand and protect species richness, genetic diversity, ecosystems and ecosystem services for the next generations.
+The Doctoral Programme on Climate Change and Biodiversity (CCB) is training doctoral students as experts to understand and protect species richness, genetic diversity, ecosystems and ecosystem services for the next generations.
 The understanding of strategies developed by living organisms and ecosystems in the face of climate change can make a substantial contribution towards the adaptation of humanity to these changes and towards the conservation of biodiversity sunder future conditions.

-The curriculum of the Graduate Research Program Climate Change and Biodiversity starts with six months of course work in the fields of ecology and climate change, statistics and modeling tools, biodiversity management, climate science and biodiversity, functional aspects of major organism units, and the human dimension in biodiversity.
+The curriculum of the Graduate Research Programme Climate Change and Biodiversity starts with six months of course work in the fields of ecology and climate change, statistics and modeling tools, biodiversity management, climate science and biodiversity, functional aspects of major organism units, and the human dimension in biodiversity.
 Following course work is a period of 24 months for field research, during which students will collect and analyze data for their doctoral thesis.

 Université Felix Houphouet Boigny